 It is difficult to participate effectively if you do not attend and prepare for class.
-Required readings for each class are indicated on the syllabus, and will be available through Sakai Resources.
+Required readings for each class are indicated on the syllabus, and will be available on Canvas.
 You must read these before coming to class.
+The syllabus will often indicate which tables or sections will be the focus of class discussion.
 In addition to required readings, the syllabus lists several optional readings, which you may read if you are interested in exploring a specific topic further.
 These are usually available through the library e-journal resources.